ivannaranjo/ivannaranjo.github.io/first_article.md

 artices, a kind of meta-article if you will.

-I decided to use Github pages because I wanted to write my articles with markdown text and had plenty of experience doing markdown in Github as I was working before on the [Google Cloud Visual Studio Extension][1] and everything in Github one way or another is markdown.
+I decided to use Github pages because I wanted to write my articles with markdown text and had plenty of experience doing markdown in Github.
+I used to work on the [Google Cloud Visual Studio Extension][1] and everything in Github one way or another is markdown.

 The setup process is pretty straight forward until I tried to get the Jekyll processor installed locally on my machine.
 I normally use a 2013 MacBook Pro to